gladish/wpa3_tata/README.md

 3. AP configures itself with dpp_connector, dpp_csign and dpp_netaccesskey, and these values are persisted even when AP is restarted.
 4. Security method (DPP Connector, WPA-PSK and WPA-SAE ) for connection establishment is choosen via server.

-Scan the qrcode of client device via mobile app and provide it in the qrcode-submit web page (http://<ip>:3000).
-On clicking 'submit' button in the web page, AP authenticates and provisions client with dpp_connector, dpp_csign, dpp_netaccesskey and connection is established on the fly between AP-STA.

 # Build configuration of STA